rajneesh069/course-selling-app-in-next.js/README.md

 # or
 bun dev
 ```
-After running the front-end Next.js server run the Express.js backend server by navigating into the "server/dist/" directory and run :
+After running the front-end Next.js server, preferrably open another instance of the terminal and run the Express.js backend server by navigating into the "server/dist/" directory and run :
 ```bash
 nodemon index.js
 ```